SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in complex reasoning with advancements enabling them to perform multi-step mathematical derivations \cite{trinh2024solving, luowizardmath, ahn2024large} and code generation \cite{wang2023review, zhong2024can, zhong2024debug}.
-However, reasoning-oriented models (e.g., DeepSeek-R1 \cite{guo2025deepseek}) face a critical deployment bottleneck: their tendency to generate lengthy and often redundant reasoning traces that lead to unsustainable memory demands \cite{chen2024not}.
-In particular, the large token count linearly increases the the key-value (KV) cache memory of the autoregressive large reasoning models (LRMs), often making them dominant component for large reasoning depth.
-For instance, a DeepSeek-R1-Distill-Llama-8B model may generate over 32K tokens when solving a single complex math problem; for a batch-size of 10, it needs $\mathord{\sim}2.5\times$ larger KV cache memory compared to the model weights.
-In addition to the significant memory overhead, the growing KV cache impacts the throughput of the memory bound decoding stage of LRMs.
-This makes the need for reasoning KV cache compression an important research paradigm for long chain-of-thought (CoT) reasoning.
+Large language models (LLMs) have demonstrated remarkable capabilities in complex reasoning with advancements enabling them to perform multi-step mathematical derivations \cite{trinh2024solving, luowizardmath, ahn2024large} and code generation \cite{wang2023review, zhong2024can, mahbub2025prism}.
+However, reasoning-oriented models (e.g., DeepSeek-R1 \cite{guo2025deepseek}) face a critical deployment bottleneck: their tendency to generate lengthy and often redundant reasoning traces that lead to unsustainable memory demands \cite{chen2025do}.
+In particular, the large token count linearly increases the key-value (KV) cache memory of the autoregressive large reasoning models (LRMs), often making them the dominant component for large reasoning depth.
+For instance, a DeepSeek-R1-Distill-Llama-8B model may generate over 32K tokens when solving a single complex math problem; for a batch size of 10, it needs $\mathord{\sim}2.5\times$ larger KV cache memory compared to the model weights.
+In addition to the significant memory overhead, the growing KV cache impacts the throughput of the memory-bound decoding stage of LRMs.
+This highlights the need for reasoning KV cache compression an important research paradigm for long chain-of-thought (CoT) reasoning.